How to open CSV files safely with Microsoft Excel

 This is often problematic, as the data has changed just by opening the file.
 Then, when attempting to upload this file to the relevant system, an error may result because of this.

 How to open CSV files in Excel safely to ensure the data is not changed

 If you need to open a CSV file in Excel, here's how to do so in a way that ensures the data is not changed:

-- You will now have a spreadsheet with the imported data to review as required, without Excel have changed the required formatting for the intended third-party application:
+A spreadsheet with the imported data will be available to review as required, without Excel having changed the required formatting for the intended third-party application:

-- Once reviewed, remember to export the file from Excel to CSV again by selecting 'Save As' and choosing CSV as the File Format, before uploading to the third party application if you have made changes:
+Once reviewed, it is important to export the file from Excel to CSV again by selecting 'Save As', then entering the relevant name of the file and choosing Comma-separated Values (.csv) as the file format if you have made changes, before uploading this saved file to the third-party application: